raven-dev-ops/EA_Sports_FC_26_Discord_Bot/README.md

 - Run the full suite: `python -m pytest` (or `py -3.12 -m pytest` on Windows).
 - Tests use `mongomock` and do not hit live services.

+## Notes

+- The one-time member export helper was removed after use; current repo contains only bot/runtime code.

 ## Heroku deploy